Compare homeowner guarantor loans

 • Can I borrow the amount I need?
 Will you be able to borrow the amount you need, and will you be able to pay it back in a reasonable amount of time?
 If not, you might want to look elsewhere.

 • Does it have a competitive interest rate?
-Most guarantor loans charge a fixed rate of interest, meaning your monthly repayments will stay the same throughout the loan.
+Most guarantor loans charge a fixed interest rate, meaning your monthly repayments stay the same throughout the loan.
 Remember that the advertised rate is not necessarily the rate that the lender will offer you.
-Lenders will look at factors such as the credit score and income for both you and your guarantor as well as your (the borrower’s) expenditure when deciding what rate to offer you.
+Lenders look at factors such as the credit score and income for both you and your guarantor, as well as your (the borrower’s) expenditure, when deciding what rate to offer you.

 • How long will I have to pay it back?
 Aim for a loan term that gives you monthly repayments you can afford without being too long.
 Otherwise, you could wind up paying a lot in interest in the long run.